pkp/omp-user-guide/en/chapter3/intro.md

-# Chapter 3: Dashboard
+# Chapter 3: Submissions
 ## Introduction

-The dashboard provides a quick overview of relevant activities in your press.
+The Submissions page provides a quick overview of relevant activities in your press.